purpleladydragons/purpleladydragons.github.io/_posts/2022-05-22-RSA-Cryptography.md

 (If you protest that this number includes small primes like 3 and 5 technically, then you can fix the largest bit to 1 and check for the remaining 2^511 options)

 Now that Alice has p and q, she can straightforwardly generate e as well.
 But why do we use e such that gcd(e, (p-1)(q-1)) = 1?

+Remember that modulo exponentiation is good for generating random results. m^e modulo N is going to hopefully produce a random looking output.
+But we have two problems to solve before we can go ahead with that:
+1. we want to make sure it really *is* hard for people that don't know p and q
+2. it has to be easy for someone who knows p and q, otherwise the intended receiver can't decrypt the message either

+(TODO this whole section)
+ah! now I understand. e has to be prime to (p-1)(q-1) in order to generate all the results right? yes, that's how e is a primitive root of pq and generates all the values otherwise, e exponenting by e would... wait fuck man isn't it that the *base* is the root? so i don't get why e has to do this stuff... but this is related to FLT ultimately i think